 The Bottom Line on Car Insurance Rates for New and Used Cars

-Typically, car insurance rates aren’t going to vary greatly because of the vehicle’s age.
-However, it’s important to get car insurance rates from multiple companies before deciding whether to purchase a new or used vehicle.
+Typically, car insurance rates don’t vary greatly because of the vehicle’s age.
+However, getting car insurance rates from multiple companies is important before deciding whether to purchase a new or used vehicle.